The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 The Hideaway Bar Rescue visit

-However, all signs point to Jon Taffer walking out of The Hideaway Bar and Grill without rescuing the bar.
+While we didn’t get a renovation, we did get Jon Taffer walking out of The Hideaway Bar and Grill without rescuing the bar.

-Rather than posting a normal “Sneak Peek” video, the Bar Rescue Facebook and Twitter pages just posted dramatic video of Jon Taffer walking out of the bar.
+In fact, rather than posting a normal “Sneak Peek” video, the Bar Rescue Facebook and Twitter pages just posted dramatic video of Jon Taffer walking out of the bar.

-If true, this would make it the fourth time Jon Taffer has completely walked out of a bar without doing any renovations.
+This makes it the fourth time Jon Taffer has completely walked out of a bar without doing any renovations.

 The other three being O Face Bar in Iowa, Black Light District in California, and Second Base / Extremes in California (Jon walked out of his second visit to the bar after rescuing it the first time).